turbot/steampipe-plugin-aws/docs/tables/aws_amplify_app.md

 # Table: aws_amplify_app

-Represents the different branches of a repository for building, deploying, and hosting an Amplify app.
+An Amplify app table provides details about the different branches of a repository for building, deploying, and hosting of an existing Amplify app.

 ## Examples